engineersubhadip/engineersubhadip/README.md

 📌 In my three years as a software engineer, I have customized and carried out complex test scenarios that examined UI dependability and performance as well as business functionality, among other things.
 The extensive experience in this area guaranteed an almost bug-free application and user satisfaction, both of which decreased the churn rate.

-📌 I firmly ascribe to the maxim, "Don't find customers for your product; find products for your customers."
-I've spent my career working in a field where the client comes first, so I understand what users often seek when they visit a website.
-Therefore, I have built a few end-to-end real-world projects for your reference.
-I have focused my audience on the following data elements in order to achieve an outstanding user experience across all of these initiatives:
+📌 I wholeheartedly believe in the adage, "Don't find customers for your product; find products for your customers."
+I've spent my career in an industry where the customer always comes first, so I understand what users look for when they visit a website.
+As a result, I've created a few end-to-end real-world projects for your reference.
+In order to provide an exceptional user experience, I have focused my audience on the following data elements:

     📍 Improving Customer Loyalty
     📍 Choice and Convinience